Nimesia/google-storage-cfml/README.md

 > :warning: The **fileId** is the full path offile on GPC, without bucket.

-## For testing
+## For testing (very simple)

 1. Use CommandBox.
-Start server and point your brower to http://127.0.0.1:9011/
+Start server and point your brower to http://127.0.0.1:9011/tests/index.cfm

 2. Download the keys json file from your GCP console, copy it into the tests folder.